browolf/stellar/readme.txt

   the number has to be greater than your transaction sequence number the source account is your own account on the next page sign with your private key

+Adding a passphrase as an alternative signer.

+  Set up an add options operation for the account convert the passphrase to sha256 using any online converter set the weight to 1 - this means this signer has the same importance as the account secret key and either can be used.
+  Sign the transaction with the account private key

+  When you want to use the passphrase to sign a transaction You have to convert it to hexadecimal to be accepted by the signing field.
+Use any online text to  hex converter.